KalleErikssoon/SnusTracker/README.md

 ### Features
 * Log Snus Consumption: Easily log every time you consume a snus with just a tap.
 * Geolocation Tracking: Utilize the GPS sensor to record the locations where you consume snus, helping you identify patterns and where you snus the most.
+* Map View of Your Consumption: Using Google Maps API and location tracking you can see in which areas you snus the most with clusters of how many snus you've had in each location
 * Statistics: View statistics on your snus consumption over different time frames, including daily, weekly, monthly and yearly reports.

 ### Action Bar Features